FORESIGHT SPEAKER, CONSULTANT, AUTHOR

 Futurists and foresighters may not know more than you about the long-term future, especially in your subspecialty.
 But the better ones are constantly learning, teaching, and consulting about global and industry trends, innovations, and strategic responses to change, and can help you and your team see and adapt ahead of your competitors.
 In a world of accelerating technological change, good foresight process and culture are incredibly valuable to every leader and organization.
 Let’s talk and see if I can bring value to your audience and your team.

 John Smart is CEO of Foresight U (Los Gatos, CA), a foresight learning and development organization, and president of the Acceleration Studies Foundation, a research organization improving management of accelerating technological change.
 He is also founder of FERN, the Foresight Education and Research Network, creating curriculum for the 22 MS/PhD programs globally that offer strategic foresight degrees.

 Before launching ASF John spent nine years as an educational and software entrepreneur, co-founding and building Hyperlearning, an educational services company sold to The Princeton Review in 1996.
 He is a lecturer on leadership and technological change at the Naval Postgraduate School (Monterey, CA), an advisor in foresight and forecasting at Singularity University (Mountain View, CA), and a technical advisor to NextIT (Spokane, WA), a leader in intelligent virtual assistant (IVA) platforms.
 John has authored several next-gen IT foresight studies, including the Metaverse Roadmap, the Conversational Interface and Open Internet TV.
-His new book, The Foresight Guide: Being a Leader in Anticipating, Creating and Managing the Future, is free online in 2016 and debuts on Amazon in Fall 2016.
+His new book, The Foresight Guide: Being a Leader in Anticipating, Creating and Managing the Future, is free online in 2016 and debuts on Amazon in 2017.

 As a scholar, John is co-founder of the Evo Devo Universe research community, an international community researching evolutionary and developmental processes of change, and a member of the ECCO research group at VUB (Brussels, Belgium).